Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowflake_data_wrangler/vhol_snowflake_data_wrangler.md

-Amazon Data Wrangler provides aQuick Model report which can serve as a prototyping mechanism.
+Amazon Data Wrangler provides a Quick Model report which can serve as a prototyping mechanism.
 The report will sample your dataset, process your flow and generates a Random Forest Model.
 The report provides model and feature importance scores to help you assess: